roderickjackson-bradley/socket_io_app/work/w08/d1/01-django-urls-views-templates/django-urls-views-templates.md

 	def about(request):
 	  return render(request, 'about.html')
 	```
-	Much like Express' `res.render()`, except for the extra `request` arg and that the `.html` is necessary.
+	Much like Express' `res.render()`, except for the positional `request` arg.
+Also, the `.html` extension is required.

-Browsing to `localhost:8000/about` will render the new **about.html** template.
+Browsing to `localhost:8000/about` will now render the new **about.html** template!

-So far, so goo, but we haven't used any dynamic templating to render data, perform control flow, etc.
+So far, so good, but we haven't yet used any of DTL's power to dynamically render data, perform control flow, etc.

-However, before we break the DRY principle, let's see how we can use what Django calls **template inheritance**, which we know from Express as _partials_.
+However, before we go any further and break the DRY principle by repeating the boilerplate in future templates, let's see how we can use what Django calls **template inheritance**.

 ## Template Inheritance (Partials)

 Django has a [template inheritance](https://docs.djangoproject.com/en/2.1/ref/templates/language/#template-inheritance) feature built-in.

-Template inheritance is like using partials in EJS, except they're far more flexible.
+Template inheritance is like using partials in EJS with Express, except they're more flexible.

 The reason Django calls it template _inheritance_ is because: